cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 to define what usage means.
-For example, the log snippet above indicates that I visited that link at that server, but does that mean that I really
+For example, the log snippet above indicates that I visited that a page named *index.html* on that server, but does that mean that I really
 **used** that website even though
 I accessed it?